"Successful use of scrum depends on people becoming more proficient in living five values: commitment, focus, openness

 Screenshot from adam.ai: Assigning and scheduling action items

 7. Take notes in real-time and style them according to your needs.

 Screenshot from adam.ai: Taking notes

 9. Add decisions and vote on them.
 Tag people you want to vote on decisions and add any comments or files related to these decisions.

 10. Have meeting discussions with the attendees and collaborate on them

 Screenshot from adam.ai: Meeting chat

-11. Have your meeting minutes automatically generated in a matter of seconds with a click of a button.
+11. Have your meeting summary generated in a matter of seconds using Adam the AI assistant.

 Screenshot from adam.ai: Automatically generated meeting summary

 All the above features will help you create a smooth-sailing scrum meetings' workflow, especially if you've just started applying the scrum framework.
 Using adam.ai, you can effortlessly overcome two of the biggest challenges in conducting meetings: (1) processing a huge amount of info and (2) keeping your meetings within the designated timeframe.

 You can reach new levels of mastering sprint planning meetings today by giving adam.ai a try.
 Just click on the button below, and you'll have access to all the above features (all features are unlocked for a seamless experience).

 14-day pro.
 No credit card.
 No hidden fees.

 To sum up, in this article, we've touched on the definition of sprint planning meetings, who attends them, when they should be held, their purpose, and how to prepare for them.
 You've also gone through a detailed meeting agenda, with every item explained, and got to know what the meeting's output will look like.

 Important to remember is how agile meeting management software goes hand in hand with agile frameworks.
 In this article, you had a preview of how all-in-one meeting management software, like adam.ai, can help you excel at your sprint planning meetings, process a huge amount of info, and significantly reduce time.